 What are the benefits of dental implants?

 Dental implants are the premier option for tooth replacement.
 Your soft tissues secure the implants and give your restoration tooth root functionality.
 Because the supportive titanium post is surgically implanted into your jawbone and allowed to fuse into your bone structure, your dental implant’s final result will be a completely and permanently restored tooth.
 This means no dietary restrictions or oral hygiene hassles.

 How should I care for my dental implant?

-Once your dental implant has healed, you can care for it just as your natural tooth.
+Once your dental implant has healed, you can care for it like your natural tooth.
 Brush and floss at least twice a day, and schedule routine preventative care appointments with your dentist at least once every six months.

 What happens if I don’t replace a missing tooth with an implant right away?

 Once you lose the tooth root, the jawbone starts deteriorating immediately.
-In as little as a year, the jawbone can regress enough that it cannot support a dental implant on its own.
+In as little as a year, the jawbone can regress enough to not support a dental implant alone.
 A bone graft or other procedure will be needed to ensure you can support an implant.
 This adds cost and extra time to the process.

 Can my body reject dental implants?